HLR/HetSaul/saul-core/doc/MODELS.md

 <a name="local">
 ##Local models
+These models are a set of single classifiers.
+Each classifier is defined with the `Learnable` construct and is trained and makes prediction independent from other classifiers.
-These models are classic classifiers.
-They are defined with the `Learnable` construct.
-This construct requires specifying a single output variable, that is, a label which is itself a property in the data model, and the features which is also a comma separated list of properties.
+ The `Learnable` construct requires specifying a single output variable, that is, a label which is itself a property in the data model, and the features which is also a comma separated list of properties.

  ```scala